-If you’ve been consistent with your content, and yet, your audience isn’t buying from you, this post is for you…
+If you’ve been consistent with publishing content, yet your audience isn’t buying from you, this post is for you…

 “George, I share your philosophy on the creation of valuable free content.
-I’ve been blogging daily for almost 2 years, as well as creating YouTube videos and free webinars.
-I would do this work regardless, and want to develop trust with my audience, and ensure I am inviting clients who would be the right fit.
+I’ve been blogging daily, as well as creating videos.
+I would do this work regardless, and want to develop trust with my audience.
 However, sales have been slow.
-In your experience, what is the tipping point when your free content begins to translate into revenue?” — a reader of my blog.
+In your experience, what is the tipping point when your free content begins to translate into revenue?”

-Your audience’s trust in you and your brand has grown, and it is well-deserved and solid.
-Your content has probably changed the lives of some readers, even if they haven’t taken the step to let you know.
+Your audience’s trust in you and your brand has also grown, and it is well-deserved and solid.
+Your content has improved the lives of many readers, even if they haven’t taken the step to let you know.

-However, content does not automatically translate into sales or revenue… and there is no tipping point, unfortunately.
+However, content does not automatically translate into sales or revenue… and there is no tipping point.

-One content creator could have a full business within a few months, while another one may never grow a sustainable revenue.
+One content creator could have a full business within months, while another one may never grow a sustainable revenue.

-We authentic entrepreneurs have this problem: our creativity is led by our passionate vision.
+As authentic entrepreneurs our creativity is often led by our passionate vision.

-We develop our offerings (services, products, programs) from an idea or peak experience we had, and then assume that we’ll find enough people that would love it as much as we do.
+We develop our offerings (services, products, programs) based on an idea, or a peak experience we had, and then we assume that there are enough people that would love it as much as we do.

-Once in awhile, we get lucky and make enough sales.
-Most of the time, though, the sales only trickle in, if at all.
+Once in a while, we might make enough sales.
+Most of the time, the sales only trickle in, if at all.

-If this is the case, we need to invest more energy into developing offerings (or re-framing our existing ones) based on focused compassion.
+If this is the case, we need to invest energy into developing offerings (or re-framing an existing one) based on focused compassion.

-This means doing thoughtful “fan interviews” and market research (what relevant products/services is our audience buying now?)
+This means doing some market research — what relevant products/services is our audience buying now?

-From these insights, we create offerings that match their understanding of the world, and what they are actually spending money and time on.
+From the insights, we then create an offering that matches their current wants… what they are actually spending money on.

 In short, we are looking for the intersection of their passion and ours.